alanng10/class-lang/Docue/Article/Word/a.md

 Word "exist" has meaning that is presence.

-Word "rename" has meaning that is change name.
+Word "rename" has meaning that is set name.

 Word "host" has meaning that is site hold.